ymzuiku/svelte-zero-api/README.md

 # Q&A

 - Cannot read property '*' of undefined
-> Happens if you run the API before component initialization.
+> Happens if you run the API on the server-side.
+Use onMount, or any other client-side called functions (on:click etc.).
 Read more about component life-cycle: https://svelte.dev/tutorial/onmount

 # Other